fattorib/RepVGG-CIFAR10/Readme.md

 All 'A' models are trained for 200 epochs RandAugment (N=1, M=2) and standard CIFAR10/100 data augmentations are also applied.
 Following the paper, 'B' models are trained for more epochs (250) and with stronger regularization (mixup + label smoothing).

+Models were trained locally on my RTX 2080 and on Tesla T4s through Google Colab.

 ## Differences from Paper

 For the smaller 'A' models, I noticed that using a fixed learning rate decay by dividing the learning rate by 10 at 130 and 180 epochs improved the model performance slightly compared to the default Cosine annealing schedule.